 FUSSDIM was founded to address the gap in rehabilitation and access services for children with multiple disabilities and their families.
 Many of their clients live in single-parent homes.
 Some of their clients have multiple children with disabilities and it is extremely challenging for single parents to care for their children, work, take them to multiple doctors’ appointments and travel hours to the capital to seek specialized treatment.
 FUSSDIM wants to make it easier for children with multiple disabilities to access services by developing rehabilitative services across municipalities, and by supporting the parents with emotional, group and technical support.

 It is extremely important to support the parents, since children with multiple disabilities often experience other health-related challenges, like seizures, organ failure, digestive track problems, and heart problems, which are extremely difficult to cope with for the family members.

-This year, FUSSDIM is launching an ambitious project, a nationwide census to identify how many Salvadorans live with multiple disabilities and where they reside.
+FUSSDIM is also hoping to launch an ambitious project, a nationwide census to identify how many Salvadorans live with multiple disabilities and where they reside.
 The findings will lead to the design of community-based educational care for people who are deaf-blind or have multiple disabilities, so they don’t have to travel to the capital of El Salvador.